 But have you ever wondered: how long is that thing, really?

-The standard answer is: five meters.
-But like most things in gymnastics, the story doesn’t end there.
+The short answer is five meters.
+But, like most things in gymnastics, the story doesn’t end there.

-When it comes to international competition, the dimensions of the balance beam are crystal clear.
-The International Gymnastics Federation (FIG) sets the following specifications:
+In international competition, the International Gymnastics Federation (FIG) sets exact beam specifications:

-These exact measurements are used at every elite-level event—from the Olympics to the World Championships and all FIG-sanctioned junior competitions.
+These measurements are used at every elite-level event—from the Olympics to the World Championships and all FIG-sanctioned junior competitions.
 Uniformity is crucial.
-Whether a gymnast is competing for Japan or Brazil, she performs on the same apparatus, eliminating any equipment-based advantage.
+Whether a gymnast represents Japan or Brazil, she performs on the same apparatus, eliminating any equipment-based advantage.

 Variations in Beam Length for Different Levels

-While FIG sets the international standard, local gymnastics federations, clubs, and school programs adapt the equipment based on age, skill level, and training needs.
+While FIG sets the global standard, many programs and gyms adapt beam size and height for age, skill level, and training needs.

-n the USA Gymnastics Development Program (formerly JO), the 5-meter beam is standard across Levels 1 through 10 and most optional programs.
-However, beam height is often adjustable for younger or beginner gymnasts.
-Equipment like the AAI Classic Balance Beam, for example, can be set anywhere from 100 cm to 125 cm, allowing a gradual increase as confidence and skill improve.
+In the USA Gymnastics Development Program (formerly JO), the 5-meter beam is standard across Levels 1–10 and most optional programs.
+However, height is often adjustable for younger or beginner gymnasts.
+For example, the AAI Classic Balance Beam can be set from 100 cm to 125 cm, allowing a gradual transition as skills and confidence improve.

 Recreational and Pre-Team Programs

-At this stage, safety and comfort take priority.
-Many gyms use low beams—still 5 meters long, but just a few inches off the ground.
-Coaches also utilize shorter practice beams, often 2.5 to 3 meters, to help beginners focus on balance and basic technique without the intimidation of full height.
+Here, safety and comfort take priority.
+Many gyms use low beams, still 5 meters long, but just a few inches off the ground.
+Coaches also incorporate shorter practice beams (2.5 to 3 meters) so beginners can work on basics without the intimidation of full height.

 School and Community Programs